Searching as a Couple

 During the search, Mike and Linda Katz found that for them, “Working from home just did not work well for us – we could not separate out work and home enough with a home office, so during the search we rented an office from a friend with internet, receptionist and desks.
 Also, there was a period of time that we did not allow for the right balance of time to our family – things fell through the cracks.
 We had to create ways to turn work off when we got home.
 It can be all consuming and not productive to be living with the person you work with most closely.
 Over time we learned to have “honest conversations” and had to say, ‘I’m not happy with this such and such aspect of our work/life/marriage and be able to talk it through together.”

-Lucas and Patricia in Brazil, reflected that “Make sure to add some family time on your routine that will push you both to disconnect from the Search Fund and live your lives as a couple.
+Lucas and Patricia in Brazil, reflected that “Make sure to add some family time on your routine that will push you both to disconnect from the Search or Business and live your lives as a couple.
 Establish some boundaries around discussing the search fund.
-But if inevitable, asking ‘would it be ok for you if we discuss something about the search now?’ always helps.”
+But if inevitable, asking ‘would it be OK for you if we discuss something about the search now?’ always helps.”

 Patricia Riopel advises, “Understand that even if you work together, this is not a family business where you only have to answer to each other.
 You still have investors to answer to and you must make sure that they see the value of having each of you on the team.
 And, if you want kids, you need a good plan and strategy for how you will attempt ‘do it all’ together”.